| |

-The Best Surf Camps in Tamraght, Morocco
+The Best Surf Camps in Tamraght, Morocco for 2026

-Last Updated on 22nd July 2025 by Jessie
+Last Updated on 19th January 2026 by Jessie

 If you’re considering booking a trip to Tamraght, there’s a good chance you’re being lured there by the promise of great surf.
 The Taghazout Bay region is home to an abundance of epic surf spots, with waves suitable for surfers of every ability.
+And the buzzing surf town of Tamraght sits smack bang in the middle.

-For first-timers, it’s well worth booking a stay at one of the plethora of surf camps in Tamraght.
+For first-timers, it’s well worth booking a stay at one of the litany of surf camps in Tamraght.
 Put yourself in the safe hands of experienced locals; take the guesswork out of tracking the best waves; and enjoy the company of some like-minded, salty travellers.

-- First and foremost, get travel insurance with SafetyWing.
+1. First and foremost, get travel insurance with SafetyWing.
 They’re super affordable and one of the few companies that let you buy insurance mid-trip.

-- Book the dreamiest Moroccan abode on Booking.com.
+2. Book the dreamiest Moroccan abode on Booking.com.
 They’re my go-to for accomodation because you can save loooaads with their loyalty discounts.

-- Or if you’re after the one-stop-shop, BookSurfCamps is the best place to find surf camp packages in Morocco.
+3. Or if you’re after the one-stop-shop, BookSurfCamps is the best place to find surf camp packages in Morocco.

-- Find the best local tours with GetYourGuide.
+4. Find the best local tours with GetYourGuide.
 It’s the easiest way to visit places like Paradise Valley or Timlalin Dunes.

-- Make sure you’re connected as soon as you get off the plane with Airalo’s Moroccan eSIM.
+5. Make sure you’re connected as soon as you get off the plane with Airalo’s Moroccan eSIM.

-- Set up a Wise travel card to save on international transaction fees.
+6. Set up a Wise travel card to save on international transaction fees.

-- And if you’re working online (or want to watch Netflix in your downtime) I highly recommend getting set up with a SurfShark VPN.
+7. And if you’re working online (or want to watch Netflix in your downtime) I highly recommend getting set up with a SurfShark VPN.

 And you’re sorted.